due1/date-range/README.md

 </dependency>
 ```

 You have to replace `VERSION` by the version number of the latest release.
+Consult
+`pom.xml`for the latest stable version number.